Better Sleep & Other Reasons You Need Magnesium

 Magnesium can also relax our muscles and plays an important role in the production of serotonin, a feel-good chemical that also helps regulate our appetite and sleep cycle.

-It helps with cramping
+2. Magnesium helps with cramping

 Epsom salts, or magnesium sulfate, can be a great way to soothe sore or cramping muscles.
 Adding it to a bath gives your body a chance to absorb it and can help you relax before bed too.

-It can reduce premenstrual symptoms
+3. Magnesium can reduce premenstrual symptoms

 I’m sure we’ve ALL experienced it at some point or another, but one of the most common symptoms at ‘that time of the month’ is cramping.
 Like the rest of your muscles, the relaxing properties of magnesium can help reduce these!

-It helps develop healthy bones & tissue
+4. Magnesium helps develop healthy bones and tissue

 While we’re all aware of the importance of calcium, magnesium is another important mineral that helps to keep our bones strong and helps to prevent osteoporosis later in life.
 Our cells require magnesium for development and growth as well.